-The mollusk collection holds more than 900,000 lots and over 13,800 types.
-Special strengths include gastropods and bivalves of North America; Indo-Pacific marine fauna; world-wide Cephalopoda; and Antarctic Ocean fauna.
+The mollusk collection holds more than 1,000,000 lots and over 12,000 primary types.
+Special strengths include gastropods and bivalves of North America; Indo-Pacific marine fauna; world-wide Cephalopoda; and Southern Ocean fauna.
 Spring snails in the US and Mexican deserts have been studied extensively to track current and past water-courses.